mbaumer/us_hep_funding/docs/_states/TX.md

 # TX -- Sen. John Cornyn (R) and  Sen. Ted Cruz (R)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  113  HEP grants, totalling  $33,716,984.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+113 HEP grants, totalling $33,716,984.00

                                         Amount ($)
 Institution
 University of Texas - Austin               3656984